 7. Delegate Some Tasks

 If you’re a small business owner or have a startup, don’t make the mistake most beginner entrepreneurs make.
-Some owners take on more work and think they can do it without hiring people to help.
+Some owners take on more work and think they can do it without hiring people to help, like services that can help with startup company taxes, as well as other financial and management assistance.
 While you may think you’re saving money, this may not be the right path to take.
 Why so?

 In the end, you may get burnout and fail to accomplish anything because client emails and deadlines may swamp you every minute.
 Delegating some tasks is a critical skill every entrepreneur needs.
+Due to these reasons, business owners typically use task management applications (you can click here for more info on such apps) to delegate tasks to employees and to track their progress to ensure that tasks are being done correctly.
 While you can go the extra mile to accomplish all tasks without delegating, is it worthwhile?

 How about getting solutions by incorporating an OKR tool or something related?
 Obviously, you need the progress.
 Such tools could come to your service if you need to execute your business strategies and focus on the goals.
 Perhaps in the far future, your business curve will also grow exponentially as you always envisioned.
 Hence, constantly keep looking out for opportunities to grow and leverage.